holly-cummins/holly-cummins.github.io/content/posts/2023-10-31--death-and-software/index.md

 ![Ryuk writing in the death note book](ryuk.png)

 So Ryuk definitely isn’t something we want to disable.
 It's garbage collection at the process level.
 No one wants stray containers living forever.
-The right way to configure Testcontainers for Podman is to edit ~/.testcontainers.properties and add the following line:
+The right way to configure Testcontainers for Podman, on Mac, is to edit ~/.testcontainers.properties and add the following line:
 ```
 ryuk.container.privileged=true
 ```

 What’s this doing?
 It’s making Ryuk, the death god, a bit more god-like.
-You will probably also need to run Podman in rootful mode, so that it has privileges to pass on to Ryuk:
+You will also need to run Podman in rootful mode, so that it has privileges to pass on to Ryuk:
 ```
 podman machine set --rootful
 ```